 2018 saw the outbreak of Hepatitis E in the Erongo Region, with the informal housing sector being hardest hit.
 Rössing Uranium supported the regional response by proving stipends to be paid to volunteers who conducted household response in Swakopmund by providing health training sessions on good handwashing practises and food preparation in the informal settlement environment.

 In addition, we supported the Trans Kalahari Corridor Management Institution with the sub-regional joint law enforcement operation.
 This week-long operation included law enforcement agencies from Botswana, Zambia and South Africa.

 Internal and external communication activities

-During 2017 various strategic communication activities were implemented to disseminate information about Rössing Uranium via a variety of channels in the print and electronic media, as well as by means of face-to-face communication.
+In 2018, a number of strategic communication activities were implemented to disseminate information about Rössing Uranium via a variety of channels in the print and electronic media, as well as by means of face-to-face communication.

 We also kept the Namibian Government informed about our corporate business strategy.
-This was accomplished through the mine’s senior management engaging politicians and senior officials on a number of matters of mutual interest.
-A number of stakeholder engagement events hosted during the year for the Namibia business community shared information about our business performance.
+This was accomplished through the mine’s senior management engaging politicians and senior officials on a number of matters of mutual interest, as well as working closely on information campaigns with the Namibian Uranium Association.

 A number of stakeholder engagements hosted during the year with the Namibia business community, shared information about our business performance.
 Other communication activities involved a variety of external stakeholders through trade and career exhibitions, while Rössing’s website presents information to a world-wide audience.

 Media relations were facilitated through the management of various media enquiries which is an opportunity to create balanced coverage of our operations and business activities.